-- If an employee has concerns with wrongdoings at work, including any concerns regarding modern slavery or other human rights issues in Frucor AU's operations or supply chain, we encourage them to voice these concerns through a confidential, independent whistleblowing system, which is available to employees via email or a telephone hotline 24 hours a day, 7 days a week.
+• Whistleblowing - If an employee has concerns with wrongdoings at work, including any concerns regarding modern slavery or other human rights issues in Frucor AU's operations or supply chain, we encourage them to voice these concerns through a confidential, independent whistleblowing system, which is available to employees via email or a telephone hotline 24 hours a day, 7 days a week.
 Frucor AU acknowledges that identifying risks of modern slavery can be a sensitive exercise for employees and encourages open reporting through this retaliation free hotline.
-In 2022, the Frucor Group has also introduced a new online Whistleblower reporting system called Speak Up.
-We also launched an incident reporting application called Myosh, allowing staff to raise and report concerns in respect of health, safety and wellbeing and diversity, equity & inclusion (in particular in the LGBTIQA+ space). - In further acknowledgment of the crucial role each our employees play in upholding our modern slavery approach, we have provided training to employees on identifying modern slavery risks in operations and supply chains, proper due diligence, and on our obligations under the Modern Slavery Act 2018 (Cth).
-This training will be provided on an ongoing basis. - The importance of ensuring the prevention, detection, and combatting of modern slavery has been discussed and agreed at a senior level within Frucor AU, including the Frucor Group's Executive Leadership Team, and Supply Chain Leadership, Internal Risk and Compliance, the members of each of which have confirmed their commitment.
+In 2022, the Frucor Group introduced a new online Whistleblower reporting system called Speak Up, internally available to staff.
+We also launched an incident reporting application called Myosh, allowing staff to raise and report concerns in respect of health, safety and wellbeing and diversity, equity & inclusion (in particular in the LGBTIQA+ space).
+Myosh is confidential and not accessed by management.
+Our Australian Risk and Governance teams as well as